Lynchburg Regional Airport: Future prospects

 In December 2019, it was reported by local media that Lynchburg Regional Airport was experiencing a considerable increase in passenger traffic and demand for additional flights and routes.
 The airport was reportedly in talks with United Airlines to restart the Lynchburg to Washington-Dulles route and was also negotiating with Spirit Airlines to start flights to vacation destinations in Florida.

 Airport operations were adversely impacted by COVID 19 that significantly reduced the airport's pre-pandemic average of seven flights per day that included a wide range of seating options to include first-class.
 Since the pandemic the airport was forced to operate with main cabin seating only, with no first-class options available to passengers.
-By June of 2023 airport officials noted that passenger traffic had reached about 85% of pre-pandemic levels, which were at their peak in 2019.
+By June 2023 airport officials noted that passenger traffic had reached about 85% of pre-pandemic levels, which were at their peak in 2019.
 As passenger counts increased, airport officials continued to seek increased commercial traffic but industry representatives claimed that a nationwide shortage of both pilots and aircraft were affecting expansion plans.